📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 • Market price: €20/kg

-• Separate administration: Treat purchases and sales as separate transactions
+• Separate bookkeeping: Handle purchases and sales as distinct transactions

-• No offsetting: Pay invoices normally, no cross-offsetting between transactions
+• No cross-offsetting: Pay invoices normally without mixing transactions

 ⚠️ Watch out:

 Avoid cross-subsidies.
-If you pay too little for purchases, you unconsciously compensate in your selling prices.
+Paying too little for purchases often means you unconsciously compensate through your selling prices.
 This distorts both relationships.

 Monthly purchases from supplier/customer: €3,000